-- Before any prescription medication may be administered to a student, school personnel must receive written parental consent along with the original prescription label as outlined in Board Policy. - Before any non-prescription medication may be administered to a student, school personnel must receive written parental consent along with the medication which must be readily identifiable or in its original package. - All written instructions and consent forms shall be filed in the appropriate school office.
+- Before any prescription medication may be administered to a student, including students carrying inhalers, school personnel must receive a completed parental consent form along with the original prescription label as outlined in Board Policy. - Before any non-prescription medication, including headache medication, may be administered to a student, school personnel must receive a completed parental consent form along with the medication which must be readily identifiable and in its original package. - All written instructions and consent forms shall be filed in the appropriate school office.

-The building principal or designee shall be responsible for reviewing the written instructions, maintaining accurate records, and storing all medications in the Health Room.
-Students in the high school grades may keep inhalers and non-prescription headache medication on their person so long as parental instructions, if the child is under 18 years of age, are available for review by faculty and staff.
+The building principal or designee shall be responsible for reviewing the written instructions, maintaining accurate records, and storing all medications in the office.